Punkweb/PunkwebBB/README.md

 # PunkwebBB

-PunkwebBB is a Django application that provides a simple and modern forum board software for your Django website.
+PunkwebBB is a Django application that provides a simple forum board software for your Django website.

+One of the main goals of this project is to be as simple as possible to install, and not depend on any other Django apps.
+I want users of this package to be able to install a fully working forum board in under a minute, and then be able to configure it further from there.

 Check out [punkweb.net](https://punkweb.net/board/) for documentation, support and a live demonstration of the software.